-The Best Bass Baits - (BasSmart Part 3) | Fish'n Canada
+The Best Largemouth Bass Lures - (BasSmart Part 3) | Fish'n Canada

 The inline buzzbait is like a regular inline spinner, only it has a prop instead of a blade.
 It isn’t quite as weedless as a standard buzzbait.
 Inline buzzbaits are best suited for fishing stump fields and weed flats where surface cover is minimal.

 When retrieving through target areas, try to make the bait hit stumps.
-This contact triggers hits.
+This contact triggers hits from fish using the log as shelter.
 Use the slowest possible retrieve, and make sure to hesitate an instant before you set the hook.

 Your gear ratio can make all the difference in your retrieve.

-CONTINUE TO PAGE 2 FOR MORE TOP BASS BAITS AND SOME EXCITING VIDEO.
+CONTINUE TO PAGE 2 FOR MORE TOP BASS LURES AND SOME EXCITING VIDEO.

 very intererting